PlanetLive/LinearA/README.md

 We've expanded on the LinearA translations of [Hiro Kuroda](hiro/) by adding related information on the Minoan mirror network that fostered trade in the Aegean Sea between Greece, Crete, Egypt and [The Land of Punt](https://dreamstudio.com/seasons/summer/punt/).

 Linear A (1) evolved to be concise, using sounds from the start of words, and (2) efficient with minimum strokes like its use in Indus Valley script to its offspring Japanese hiragana.
-Translations using Japanese seem to reveal that the Phaistos Disc contains a mirror signal chant about the seasonal trade migration to Athens where families bound across long distances by marriages used mirrors to "punt light" between islands where Minoan ships designated with white hulls were pre-certified by the trade network and traveled free of tarrifs.
+Translations using Japanese seem to reveal that the Phaistos Disc contains a mirror signal chant about the seasonal trade migration to Athens where families, connected by marriages across long distances, used mirrors to "punt light" between islands where Minoan ships designated with white hulls were pre-certified by the trade network and traveled free of tarrifs.

 &ndash; Loren Heyns (drawing upon the [Minoan&nbsp;Mirror&nbsp;Web](https://www.minoanatlantis.com/Minoan_Mirror_Web.php))